microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 For overloads operating on device memory (`RWByteAddressBuffer`), the address of the first element of the matrix (base address of the resource + the offset) must be 16-byte aligned.
-The `Stride` argument must refer to 16-byte aligned byte offsets.
+The `Stride` argument must be a multiple of 16 bytes.

 For the `Store` operations on `groupshared` arrays:
   - an element is a type matching the element type of the `groupshared` array,